fastforwardlabs/mdffreport12/src/03-technical.md

 requirement, but not the former.
 This can affect model performance.
-In addition, constructing a dataset in this way raises the possibility that the learned model may perform poorly in predicting output values that lie outside the distribution (range of values) seen during training&#151;i.e., if there is a distribution shift.
+In addition, constructing a dataset in this way raises the possibility that the learned model may perform poorly in predicting output values that lie outside the distribution (range of values) seen during training; i.e., if there is a distribution shift.
 This greatly amplifies the need to retrain the model as new data arrives, and complicates the model deployment process.
 In general, discretization should be applied with care.